Extending the Dynamical Systems Toolkit: Coupled Fields in Multiscalar Dark Energy

 \section{Acknowledgements}

 We thank Susha Parameswaran for useful discussions.
-DL thanks dipartimento di fisica Augusto Righi, Università degli studi di Bologna for partial finantial support.
+DL thanks dipartimento di fisica Augusto Righi, Universit\`a degli studi di Bologna and INFN Sezione di Padova, in particular GSS project, for financial support.
 The work of SR and IZ is partially supported by STFC grants ST/T000813/1 and ST/X000648/1. \\ For the purpose of open access, the authors have applied a Creative Commons Attribution license to any Author Accepted Manuscript version arising.
 Data access statement: no new data were generated for this work.